Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-6/problem_4.md

 50000,7522,3435,4167
 ```

 First column is table size and the rest are running time in microseconds in the sequence of hashtable index, B-tree index and direct search in vector.
+Notice here the B-tree time is slower than both hashtable index and direct search.
+This shows the benefit of the B-tree for range query.

 Similarly, run this with larger table size (change only STEP_TABLE_SIZE and MAX_TABLE_SIZE), and write an analysis of what you observes with your running output.